 It can often be hard for people with small ears to find a pair of comfortably fitting earbuds.
 Many in-ears have fairly large builds that can cause pressure and push on different parts of the ear, causing fatigue and pain over time.
 Luckily, some ultra-slim in-ears sit more comfortably in the ear or ear canal.

-The Sony LinkBuds S Truly Wireless are the best earbuds for small ears we've tested.
+The Sony LinkBuds S Truly Wireless are the best earbuds in the upper mid-range category that we've tested.
 They don't sit deeply in your ear, and they come with four sets of differently-sized ear tips to help you find the best fit.
 Their lightweight build doesn't put as much pressure on your ears as this manufacturer's other in-ear offerings.
-While their build quality feels a little cheap since they're made of recycled plastic, they house a powerful active noise cancelling (ANC) system that can block out the low rumble of buses, ambient voices, and the high-pitched hum of A/C units.
+They feel a little cheaper than the Jabra Elite 8 Active Gen 2 True Wireless, and they're not as stable in the ear.
+However, their noise isolation performance, while not quite at the same level as the Jabra's, is still great and can block out the low rumble of buses, ambient voices, and the high-pitched hum of A/C units.

-These buds have quite a few extra features that help them stand out.
-Their warm sound profile can be fine-tuned to your liking using their companion app's graphic EQ and presets.
+These buds have a few extra features that help them stand out.
 They support multi-device pairing, meaning you can stay connected to your phone and computer at the same time.
 Their battery only lasts for around seven hours on a single charge, but their carrying case has over two extra charges to keep you supplied on the go.
+Their warm sound profile can be fine-tuned to your liking using their companion app's graphic EQ and presets.
+If you'd prefer a flatter default sound, the Nothing Ear (a) Truly Wireless are worth considering.
+They'll fit most small ears, but they offer one less ear-tip size than the Sony, so those of you in search of the perfect fit might prefer our pick.

 If you're looking for a mid-range price tag, the best Bluetooth earbuds for small ears we've tested are the Anker Soundcore Space A40 Truly Wireless.
 These buds come with five sets of ear tips to help you get the best fit possible, and their lightweight design doesn't sit too deeply in your ear.
 Their ANC system performs very similarly to the Sony LinkBuds S Truly Wireless, so you can expect a high level of noise isolation whether you're commuting to work or powering through your shift at the office.
 However, they have a less stable fit than the Sony and are more likely to fall out during high-intensity movements like sprints or heavy workouts.